 242 East 106th Street

-While permits have already been filed for the project, the HPD's application will facilitate units that fall under the ShareNYC pilot program.
-This program is an initiative that will utilize shared housing as a way to help the HPD expand its high-quality affordable living options.
+While permits have already been filed for the building itself, the HPD's application will facilitate units that fall under the ShareNYC pilot program.
+This program is an initiative that seeks to utilize shared housing as a way to help the HPD expand its high-quality affordable living options.
 Shared housing units are defined by the HPD as consisting of two or more independently occupied rooms that share a kitchen and/or bathroom.